SilasMeyer4/EnemyLoot/README.md

 ### Guilty Gear Strive Case
 - Can be dropped by killing a Hoarding Bug.
 ### White Orb
 - Dropped by killing a Snare Flea.
-Can be used to heal the player
+Can be used to heal the player.
 ### Black Orb
 - Dropped by killing a Bracken.
 Can be used to teleport back into the ship and also back into the facility, to the position the orb was first used.
 ### Orange Orb
 - Dropped by killing a Thumper.
-Can be used to increase movementspeed
+Can be used to increase movementspeed.
+### Spoon
+- Dropped by killing a Butler.
+Can be used to receive semi-invincibility.
+### Weird Head
+- Dropped by Maneater.

 ## Installation (manual)
 1. Extract the archive into a folder.